 God's Wisdom for Women

 Slowly it began to dawn on me that the Bible was not presenting just a new set of rules for successful relationships or a peaceful life.
 It was presenting an entirely new game—with radically different goals for victory.
 Winning was living a life that glorified God.
 Winning was growing in humility.
 Winning was trusting God and serving others.
-Winning was cultivating the fruit of the Spirit: peace, love, joy, patience, faithfulness, kindness, goodness, gentleness, and self-control (galatians 5:22).Winning was growing in Christ-likeness.
+Winning was cultivating the fruit of the Spirit: peace, love, joy, patience, faithfulness, kindness, goodness, gentleness, and self-control (Galatians 5:22).Winning was growing in Christ-likeness.

 All my previous feminist philosophies resulted in merely kicking at the darkness, expecting it would bleed daylight.
-But Scripture says that it is by God's light that we see light (psalm 36:9).
+But Scripture says that it is by God's light that we see light (Psalms 36:9).
 The light of God's Word showed me truth.
 What I thought was right and true didn't hold up to Scripture.
 Human observation and psychology could only point out the problem—proud women spar with men they deem to be weaker and not worthy of respect—but offered no credible solution to the tension between the sexes.

 I didn't need to reconcile my pantheon of inner goddesses.
 I needed to repent of my sin.

 The kicker is that feminism is partially right.
 Men do sin.
 They can diminish women's accomplishments and limit women's freedoms for self-centered reasons.
 Some men sexually assault women.
 Some men abuse their wives and children.
 Many men degrade women through pornography.
 Feminism didn't rise up because of fabricated offenses.
 As one theologian said, it is understandable, humanly speaking, why this movement did emerge: